How to Calculate Cash on Cash Return?

 Common Rookie Mistakes

-Experience is a brutal teacher and she gives the test before the lesson.
-Skip the scars by learning where beginners usually stumble.
+Experience is a brutal teacher—she gives the test before the lesson.
+Save yourself the scars by learning where beginners usually stumble.

 • Counting appreciation as cash.
 Appreciation is gravy, not dinner.